 When we consider the very human-like robot that has been gracing our social media feeds recently (warning if you haven’t seen it yet: it’s a bit eerie), the future he imagines, where the elderly get to experience what it feels like to be 40, doesn’t seem so far off.

 If you’re feeling the effects of getting older without the help of a suit like the R70i, then you might want to give cannabis a try.
-At Growers Choice, you can choose cannabis seeds to grow right in your own garden, which can help you tackle the painful symptoms of conditions like arthritis, glaucoma, and even dementia.
+At Growers Choice, you can choose cannabis seeds to grow right in your own garden, which some medical marijuana cultivators claim can tackle an array of conditions.